eBay/tsv-utils/README.md

 ```
 $ git clone https://github.com/eBay/tsv-utils-dlang.git
 $ cd tsv-utils-dlang
-$ make
+$ make         # For LDC: make DCOMPILER=ldc2
 ```

 Executables are written to `tsv-utils-dlang/bin`, place this directory or the executables in the PATH.
 The compiler defaults to DMD, this can be changed on the make command line (e.g. `make DCOMPILER=ldc2`).
-LDC is a common choice as it generates fast code.
+DMD is the reference compiler, but LDC generates faster code.
 See [BUILD_COMMANDS](BUILD_COMMANDS.md) for alternate build steps if `make` is not available on your system.

 ### Install using DUB

 If you are already a D user you likely use DUB, the D package manager.
 You can install and build using DUB as follows:
 ```
 $ dub fetch tsv-utils-dlang
-$ dub run tsv-utils-dlang
+$ dub run tsv-utils-dlang    # For LDC: dub run tsv-utils-dlang -- --compiler=ldc
 ```

-The `dub run` commands compiles all the tools.
-Use a command like `dub run tsv-utils-dlang -- --compiler=ldc2` to use a different compiler.
+The `dub run` command compiles all the tools.
 The executables are written to a DUB package repository directory.
-For example: `~/.dub/packages/tsv-utils-dlang-1.0.2/bin`.
+For example: `~/.dub/packages/tsv-utils-dlang-1.0.8/bin`.
 Add the executables to the PATH.
-As an alternative, clone the repository and run as follows:
+Installation to a DUB package repository is not always most convenient.
+As an alternative, clone the repository and run dub from the source directory.
+This puts the executables in the `tsv-utils-dlang/bin` directory:
 ```
 $ git clone https://github.com/eBay/tsv-utils-dlang.git
 $ dub add-local tsv-utils-dlang
 $ cd tsv-utils-dlang
-$ dub run
+$ dub run      # For LDC: dub run -- --compiler=ldc2
 ```

 See the [Building and makefile](#building-and-makefile) section for more information.